nabil828/comp4537-f22/Assignments/A3/readme.md

 You should log server endpoints *access* and *usage* events to generate reports upon request.

-This will allow admins to access a dashboard to monitor the generated reports.
+This will allow Pokémon API admins to access a dashboard to monitor the generated reports.

 The admin dashboard will display the following report:
 - Unique API users over a period of time